Bendheim Center for Finance: Undergraduate certificate in finance

 Princeton University's undergraduate students of all departments can earn a certificate attesting their proficiency in the area of finance from the Bendheim Center.
 Prerequisites for admission focus on skills in mathematics, probability theory and statistics.
 The two core courses deal with asset pricing and corporate finance.
 The elective courses cover areas such as behavioral finance, data science, portfolio theory, money and banking, financial crises, risk management, information technologies for finance, public policy, ethics in finance, and the Chinese economic and financial system.
 Undergraduate students also have the opportunity to take part in the BCF's mentorship program, which connects students and alumni.
 Currently, around 90 students take part in the undergraduate certificate in finance program.
 While approximately two thirds of the students have an economics or finance background, many come from other areas including computer science, history, mathematics, and engineering.

 Master in finance

 The master in finance program particularly addresses students aiming at a career in quantitative finance and asset management, risk management, FinTechs, macroeconomic and financial forecasting, quantitative trading, or applied research.
 While the program generally takes four semesters, a two-semester version is available to students with strong prior knowledge.
 The BCF's Master in Finance puts strong emphasis on financial economics, data analysis and technology, and computational methods.
 Due to the quantitative focus of the courses, the master program is also attractive for students with strong corresponding prior knowledge such as physicists.
 Approximately 35 students corresponding to 5 percent of applicants are admitted to the program each year.
-The New York Sun describes the program as a popular alternative to an MBA, particularly for students striving for a career in trading or hedge funds.
+The New York Sun describes the program as a popular alternative to an MBA, particularly for students striving for a career in trading or in financial companies.